-Russell/Norvig AI Textbook: Skip this book unless you just want more details on history and context — it’s theoretical and gives a good foundation, but is not practical.
+Russell/Norvig AI Textbook: The new, updated 4th edition is fantastic and gives a comprehensive overview of the field.
+Skip the 2nd and 3rd editions of this book unless you just want more details on history and context — it’s theoretical and gives a good foundation, but is not practical.
 The book is by two UC Berkeley profs; Norvig later ran the Google search technical team (the world’s largest and most profitable user of cutting-edge ML).
 Note that much of this textbook is devoted to dead branches of GOFAI (symbolic logic, genetic algorithms, etc), with only about a quarter covering the really useful machine learning topics.
 Note that better AI will likely come from these dead older branches (neural networks were considered dead till ~2009), but we need more fundamental research to revive them.
 I also like this short, and surface-level ML intro.

 Machine Learning Surveys.
 A good set of survey papers on ML.
 For more recent surveys by the best scholars, check out Michael Jordan’s Foundations and Trends® in Machine Learning.
 A nice git repo of past ML survey papers is here.

 Most modern machine learning falls into large areas like computer vision (CV), natural language processing (NLP), anomaly detection, recommendation systems, conversational agents, cybersecurity, and so on.
 You can search online for neat projects, and below are a few I would recommend.